tennisoctocat/push-up-poker/README.md

 project.
 It is licensed as Creative Commons Attribution-Share Alike 3.0: https://wiki.asterisk.org/wiki/display/AST/Voice+Prompts+and+Music+on+Hold+License

-Special thanks to Professor Rhodes and Professor Dodds of HMC for giving me advice and helping me fix bugs in the code.
+Special thanks to Professor Rhodes and Professor Dodds of Harvey Mudd College for giving me advice and helping me fix bugs in the code.